The NIH Almanac

 Division of Neuroscience (DN)

 The Dementias of Aging Branch supports studies of etiology, pathophysiology, genetics, epidemiology, clinical course, diagnosis and functional assessment, drug discovery and development, behavioral management, and clinical trials in the dementias of later life, especially Alzheimer's disease.
-In Basic Research, it supports examination of molecular, cellular, systemic, and systems aspects involved in the etiology of Alzheimer's disease and other dementias of aging.
+In Basic Research, it supports examination of molecular, cellular, genetic, systemic, and systems aspects involved in the etiology of Alzheimer's disease and other dementias of aging.
 Population Studies are supported in the epidemiology of cognitive decline, mild cognitive impairment (MCI), and Alzheimer's disease.
-A Clinical Studies focus on the diagnosis, treatment, and management of patients with cognitive decline, MCI, or Alzheimer's disease is also important.
-Here, research is aimed at the development and evaluation of reliable and valid multidimensional procedures and instruments for diagnosis, progression, and response to treatment.
-The maintenance of a research infrastructure is critical, and the Research Centers component of this branch supports Alzheimer's Disease Research Centers and Alzheimer's Disease Center Core programs, that provide a multifaceted approach to research, training, educational activities on Alzheimer's disease and several multi-center collaborative research projects.
+A Clinical Studies focus on the diagnosis, treatment, and management of patients with cognitive decline, MCI, or Alzheimer's disease pharmacological and behavioral is also important.
+Here, research is aimed at the development and evaluation of reliable and valid multidimensional procedures including and other biomarkers and clinical and neuropsychological instruments for diagnosis, progression, and response to treatment.
+The maintenance of a research infrastructure is critical, and the Research Centers component of this branch supports Alzheimer's Disease Research Centers and Alzheimer's Disease Center Core programs, that provide a multifaceted approach to research, training, and educational activities on Alzheimer's disease and several multi-center collaborative research projects.